LazurasLong/indexcard/rulesets.md

 Option may trigger `EVENTS`:

-  * `TALK`: Talk dialog on back of path card.
-Each item has an associated `HAS stat x` dialog result comes ba
+  * `TALK`: Choose an option from dialog on back of path card.
+Some options require a minimum sum from `ROLL` & `TALK`, failure disables the item.
   * `GET`: All players get item
   * `OPEN`: Get item #ROLL from chest on back of path card
   * `BATTLE`: Battle monster on back of path card